-Adjusted Rent - The Adjusted Rent is the amount used to calculate the Benefit, and is the lesser of the actual Rent paid (plus the heat allowance where applicable) or the Maximum Rent, based on household type and location in the province.
+Adjusted Rent - The Adjusted Rent is the amount used to calculate the Benefit, and is the lesser of the actual Rent paid (plus the heat allowance where applicable) or the Maximum Rent.

 Applicant - The individual or Couple applying for the Benefit.